-As far as practicable, the Trustee will exercise its right to vote in the general meetings of the companies in which the Fund invests.
+As far as reasonably practicable, the Trustee will exercise its right to vote in the general meetings of the companies in which the Fund invests.

-We exclusively reserve our voting rights; asset managers are not permitted to exercise voting rights attached to any of the Fund's investments without our prior approval.
+We exclusively reserve our voting rights, asset managers are not permitted to exercise voting rights attached to any of the Fund's investments without our prior approval.

-We use voting to express our position on certain topics, which include ESG factors, and more specifically our ESG themes of board effectiveness, human rights, and climate change.
-Both we and our managers may also engage with companies, to emphasise certain points and encourage related actions to be taken.
+We use voting to express our position on certain topics, which include ESG factors, and more specifically our ESG priorities of climate change, human rights and board composition and oversight.
+Our managers may also engage with companies, to emphasise certain points and encourage related actions to be taken.